QuibSa/SignSpeak/README.md

-**SignSpeak – Real-Time ISL to Voice Translator**
+# **SignSpeak – Real-Time Indian Sign Language (ISL) Translator**

-SignSpeak is a real-time Indian Sign Language translator built using OpenCV for webcam input, MediaPipe for hand-landmark detection, and a CNN-based machine learning model.
-It recognizes all 26 alphabets (A–Z) along with gestures for space and backspace, converting them into text and speech—essentially enabling “typing” through ISL.
+SignSpeak is a real-time ISL-to-Text-and-Voice translation system built using OpenCV, MediaPipe, and a CNN-based gesture recognition model.
+It recognizes all 26 alphabets (A–Z) along with gestures for Space and Backspace, allowing users to “type” using ISL and convert it into both text and audio output.

-#Dataset & Tools
+# **✨ Features**

+Real-time gesture recognition using a webcam

+Hand landmark detection via MediaPipe

+Custom CNN achieving high accuracy on a 27-class dataset

+Converts recognized signs into text and speech

+Supports Space and Backspace gestures for smooth typing experience

+# **📁 Dataset**

-Dataset: Manually created using a webcam and OpenCV; includes 27 gesture classes (A–Z + Backspace).
+Dataset created manually using webcam + OpenCV

+Total 27 classes (A–Z + Backspace)

-Note: Space is detected when no hand is shown for a fixed duration.
+Note: “Space” is detected automatically when no hand is visible for a set duration

+Dataset included as 27 ZIP files

+Alternatively, you can generate your own dataset using the provided scripts

+# **🛠️ Tech Stack**

-Language: Python 3.9.x
+Programming Language: Python 3.9.x

 Libraries: OpenCV, MediaPipe, TensorFlow/Keras, NumPy, scikit-learn, pyttsx3

-Model: Custom CNN
+Model Used: CNN

-Metrics: Accuracy, Precision, Recall, F1-Score
+Evaluation Metrics: Accuracy, Precision, Recall, F1-score

-#How to Run
+# **🚀 How to Run**

 Install all required Python libraries (tested on Python 3.9.x).

-Download the dataset (27 ZIP files) and place them in a folder named data.
+Download and extract the 27 ZIP files into a folder named data/.

-If using your own dataset, run createData.py and createBackspace.py instead.
+If generating your own dataset, run:

+createData.py

+createBackspace.py

 Run preprocess_alphabet.py to generate the landmarks .pickle file.

-Train the model using train_alphabet_model.py (default model: CNN; customizable).
+Train the model using train_alphabet_model.py.

-Launch test_real_time.py to activate the webcam and begin real-time gesture translation.
+Run test_real_time.py to start the webcam and translate gestures in real time.